Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Introduction

-Some general setting and notation are introduced now.
+Some of the general setting and notation considered in the paper are introduced now, while more specific notation will be introduced when required.
 The random variable (r.v.) $\bX$ belongs to a separable Hilbert space $\Hil$ endowed with the inner product $\langle \cdot,\cdot \rangle$ and associated norm $\|\cdot\|$.
-The space $\Hil$ is a general real Hilbert space but for simplicity can be regarded as $\Hil=L^2[0,1]$. $Y$ and $\bX$ are assumed to be centred r.v.'s, and $\varepsilon$ is a centred, independent from $\bX$, r.v. with variance $\sigma^2_\varepsilon$.
-The independence between $\varepsilon$ and $\bX$ is a technical assumption required for proving Lemmas \ref{LemmTn2.Rn} and \ref{LemmTn2.Sn}, while for the rest of the paper it suffices with $\E{\varepsilon|\bX}=0$.
-Given the $\cal H$-valued r.v. $\bf X$ and $\bh \in \Hil$, we denote by $\bX^\bh= \langle \bX,\bh\rangle$ to the projected $\bX$ in the direction $\bh$.
-Bold letters are used for vectors either in $\cal H$ (mainly) or in $\R^p$, and its kind is clearly determined by the context.
-Capital letters represent r.v.'s defined on the same probability space $(\Omega, \sigma, \nu)$.
+The space $\Hil$ is a general real Hilbert space, but, for simplicity, it can be regarded as $\Hil=L^2[0,1]$. $Y$ and $\bX$ are assumed to be centred r.v.'s providing an independent and identically distributed (i.i.d.) sample $\{(\bX_i,Y_i)\}_{i=1}^n\subset\mathcal{H}\times\mathbb{R}$. $\varepsilon$ is a centred r.v. with variance $\sigma^2_\varepsilon$ that is independent from $\bX$ (the independence between $\varepsilon$ and $\bX$ is a technical assumption required for proving Lemmas \ref{LemmTn2.Rn} and \ref{LemmTn2.Sn}, while for the rest of the paper it suffices that $\E{\varepsilon|\bX}=0$).
+Given the $\mathcal{H}$-valued r.v. $\bX$ and $\bh \in \Hil$, we denote by $\bX^\bh:= \langle \bX,\bh\rangle$ the projected $\bX$ in the direction $\bh$, by $F_{\bh}$ the distribution function of $\bX^\bh$, and by $P_\bX$ the probability measure of $\mathbf{X}$ in $\Hil$.
+Bold letters are used for vectors in $\mathcal{H}$ (mainly) or column vectors in $\R^p$ (whose transposition is denoted by $'$), and the type is clearly determined by the context.
+Capital letters represent r.v.'s defined on the same probability space $(\Omega, \sigma, \nu)$ and $\sim$ denotes equality in distribution.
 Weak convergence is denoted by $\inlaw$ and $D(\R)$ represents the Skorohod's space of \textit{c\`adl\`ag} functions defined on $\R$.
-Finally, we shall implicitly assume that the null hypotheses stated hold a.s.
+Finally, we shall implicitly assume that the null hypotheses stated hold almost surely (a.s.).